Cpicon/kserve_ml_deployment/README.md

 1. Start the AI model server on port 9090
 2. Start the backend API service on port 8000
 3. Run integration tests automatically
+4. Run model evaluation (if dataset is available)
+5. Display performance metrics summary
-4. Keep services running for manual testing
+6. Keep services running for manual testing

 The script handles:
 - Prerequisite checking